Photosynq/PhotosynQ-Documentation/docs/getting-started/collecting-data.md

 Once you have completed a measurement you will have the opportunity to examine it before submitting it to the website.
 Lets take a quick tour of your measurement!

 ::: warning Note
-This section of the tutorial covers the default MultispeQ plant health protocol: **Leaf Photosynthesis v1.0**, and may not represent the results from other protocols.
+This section of the tutorial covers the default MultispeQ plant health protocol: **Photosynthesis RIDES**, and may not represent the results from other protocols.
 :::

 The graphical representation of the measurement is called a **trace**.
 The parameters output by the PhotosynQ platform are generated from values within this trace.